ICC ruling on South Africa’s failure to arrest al-Bashir

 The charges are opposed by the African Union, League of Arab States, Russia and China.

-enter Continues to travel
+go site Continues to travel

 The Sudanese president denied the charges against him and continues to travel to various countries with impunity.